russellhadley/mcgutils/src/jit-dasm/README.md

-# mcgdiff - Managed CodeGen Difference
+# jit-dasm - Managed CodeGen Dasm Generator

-mcgdiff is a utility to drive the dotnet crossgen tool to produce binary disassembly from the JIT compiler.
+jit-dasm is a utility to drive the dotnet crossgen tool to produce binary disassembly from the JIT compiler.
 This can be used to create diffs to check ongoing development.